Timing The Market Or Time In The Market? An Experiment

 Within that stock universe, here's how each investor would have performed, on average, for any random stock purchased during the years 2004-2017.
 On average, each investor puts a total of about $160,000 into their brokerage accounts over this time.
 When each investor opens up their accounts as of last week, here's what they might expect to see, on average:

-Each investor has clearly come out ahead, though some have come out more ahead than others-to the tune of an extra $62,000 or so for Dan relative to his competition.
+Each investor has clearly come out ahead, though some have come out more ahead than others - to the tune of an extra $62,000 or so for Dan relative to his competition.
 Harry, too, has performed respectably.
 This doesn't mean that they were necessarily better at picking stocks; all 4 picked the exact same stocks but timed their purchases differently.
-And it's not that Dan or Harry were necessarily "better" in terms of their timing-Valerie's actual performance on cash invested (not held in reserve) shows she actually outshone Harry in that particular department:
+And it's not that Dan or Harry were necessarily "better" in terms of their timing - Valerie's actual performance on cash invested (not held in reserve) shows she actually outshone Harry in that particular department:

 For any random stock purchased during this time, Dan's dollar-cost averaging strategy outperformed all other strategies by average of 41 basis points per year.
 On average, the dollar-cost averaging strategy would be expected to probably yield an additional $7,600 on a $100,000 total investment over 10 years.
 Valerie's average return for stocks purchased comes in second, averaging a respectable $1,800 additionally over 10 years relative to the "buy high" and "buy low" strategies used by Harry and Laura, respectively.
-Laura, alas, falls into a disappointing-and somewhat surprising-last place finish, and over a 10-year period her expected return on capital invested would come in, on average about $8,200 behind the other strategies.
+Laura, alas, falls into a disappointing - and somewhat surprising - last place finish, and over a 10-year period her expected return on capital invested would come in, on average, about $8,200 behind the other strategies.

 With cash considered, Harry's performance looks a bit better, as he clearly has been putting additional funds to work with the market rally over the past few years.
 Valerie's performance takes a hit, as it's clear that both she and Laura have underperformed from the effects of cash drag.

-So the first takeaway appears to be that-at least for a time period with a significant market crash and a significant market rally-that a dollar-cost averaging strategy tends to outperform other strategies that look to time purchases based upon recent price movements or even relative valuations.
+So the first takeaway appears to be that - at least for a time period with a significant market crash and a significant market rally - that a dollar-cost averaging strategy tends to outperform other strategies that look to time purchases based upon recent price movements or even relative valuations.
 In fact, compared to the other strategies, dollar-cost averaging into a stock was about 80% more likely to outperform, and 46% less likely to underperform.
 Time in the market really does appear to be more important than timing the market.

 At least part of this is because of dividends:

 When the focus is on dividend stocks, most of the strategies don't change too much in terms of annualized total return, but poor Laura sees her performance drop by another 40 basis points.
-Dan, meanwhile, actually sees his average performance improve to an average annualized return of 8%, only 100 basis points less than the entire S&P 500 over this same time-- an amazing performance, really, considering that most of his stock purchases occurred well after 2004.
+Dan, meanwhile, actually sees his average performance improve to an average annualized return of 8%, only 100 basis points less than the entire S&P 500 over this same time - an amazing performance, really, considering that most of his stock purchases occurred well after 2004.
 (The average effect of each individual monthly purchase of a Dividend Aristocrat over this time is a more amazing annualized 14%!)
 Basically, if an investor's goal was to hold dividend stocks for the long term, these data suggest that they would have been better off staying as fully invested as possible, and not building up cash, in the hope of lower prices.

 While Dan's dollar-cost strategy appears to be a winner, it isn't for the weak of stomach.
 A couple of the market-timing strategies appear to have dampening effects on volatility (though, as the data indicate, not all of them):